TooterTutor/ModularPacks/README.md

 SQLite is used so server owners do not need to set up MySQL or another external database.
 The plugin also enables SQLite settings such as WAL mode and a busy timeout to make normal server usage smoother.

+Backpack contents use a versioned logical-storage payload with amount-one item prototypes and separate counts.
+Legacy `ItemStack[]` payloads are read automatically and rewritten in the new format on their next save.
+Module snapshots and state continue to use their existing, separate `ItemStackCodec` format.

+Internal gameplay, passive modules, sorting, and GUI persistence operate on `BackpackStorage`.
+The Bukkit inventory is only a vanilla-safe visual projection; clicks and drags are applied directly to logical storage and rendered items are never read back as canonical state.
+The legacy public `ItemStack[]` view remains as a deprecated compatibility adapter and fails explicitly when a virtual count cannot be represented.

 ## Resource pack support

 A resource pack is optional.